-The Health Practitioner Index (HPI) is a national database holding information to identify health practitioners.
+The Health Provider Index (HPI) is a national database holding information to identify health providers.
 The HPI comprises three separate indexes for:

 Why do we need an HPI?

-- it will establish a sound basis for identifying sector participants when communicating electronically with sector agencies
+- it has established a sound basis for identifying sector participants when communicating electronically with sector agencies

-- trusted identity and qualification information will be made available and can be used by sector agencies to conform to established health information security and privacy guidelines
+- trusted identity and qualification information is made available and can be used by sector agencies to conform to established health information security and privacy guidelines

 - conformance with the wider New Zealand eGovernment guidelines will be achieved as HPI technologies are integrated over the next few years into applications across the sector.

 Which health practitioners are included in the HPI?